2025 New Year's Resolutions for Moms

 6. Set Boundaries

-It’s easy to say yes to every request from family, friends, work, and your kids, but that can leave you feeling stretched too thin.
+It’s easy to say yes to every request from family, friends, work, and your kids, but we all know how that ends.

 Learn to say no when you need to protect your energy.

-It doesn’t make you a bad person or a bad mom—it makes you a stronger, healthier one.
+It doesn’t make you a bad person or a bad mom—it makes you a healthier one to the people that matter the most.

-Set limits with your time, whether it’s limiting social obligations or carving out time when you’re off the clock from work.
+Set limits with your time, whether it’s limiting social obligations or making more time when you’re off of work.

 7. Embrace “Good Enough”

-In a world full of Pinterest-perfect images and Instagram highlight reels, it’s easy to feel like you’re falling short.
+In the Mommy world full of Pinterest-perfect images and Instagram highlight reels — it’s easy to feel like you’re falling short.

 But the reality is, good enough is good enough.